nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * To change the password of SFTP client, the OS user password is to be changed
 * User passwords of the OS are being transmitted over the network

-## Benefits of using private key based authentication in SFTP
+## Benefits of using public key based authentication in SFTP
 * This type of authentication is more robust and secure
 * SFTP client need not know the OS user password
 * Multiple clients can use different private keys for a single OS user